Tag: Claude

 What is the best Claude model?

-Claude Opus 4.6 is the most capable model, but Claude Sonnet 4.6 is the best choice for most use cases — it offers the best balance of capability, speed, and cost.
+Claude Opus 4.7 is our most capable model, but Claude Sonnet 4.6 is the best choice for most use cases — it offers the best balance of capability, speed, and cost.
 Use Opus only when the task genuinely requires maximum reasoning depth.
 Use Haiku for high-volume, cost-sensitive workloads.

-What is the difference between Claude Sonnet and Claude Opus?
+What is the difference between Claude Sonnet 4.6 and Claude Opus 4.7?

 Sonnet is the balanced mid-tier model — faster, cheaper, and suitable for most production tasks.
 Opus is the highest-capability model, significantly more expensive, and best reserved for complex reasoning tasks where quality is the primary consideration.
 For most writing, coding, and analysis tasks, Sonnet’s output is indistinguishable from Opus at a fraction of the cost.